remix-run/react-router/.changeset/fix-component-rerenders.md

 ---
 "react-router": patch
 "react-router-dom": patch
-"@remix-run/router": patch
 ---

-Fix inadvertent re-renders when using `Component` instead of `element`
+Fix inadvertent re-renders when using `Component` instead of `element` on a route definition